TDCROSS/stats220/README.md

 ## Stats 220

 * This *README* was created for coursework in **Stats 220**.
-    * If you are interested in viewing my professional experience, please find my LinkedIn profile, [here](https://www.linkedin.com/in/tim-cross-b4b99b1b8/).
+    * If you are interested in viewing my work history, please find my LinkedIn profile, [here](https://www.linkedin.com/in/tim-cross-b4b99b1b8/).